#049

 Source: Farming, Fishing

-Sometimes on the beach, you may come across apparatus such as buoys, floats, fishing nets and polystyrene laying about on the beach.
-In fact, all of those items are very commonly found in fisheries.
-As an example, the fisheries at the coast of Anping County at Tainan use large numbers of polystyrene during oyster harvesting season during June and July, As a result, during this period, you may see polystyrene debris scattered all along the coast.
+Sometimes on the beach, you may come across things such as buoys, floats, fishing nets and polystyrene.
+In fact, those items are commonly found in fisheries.
+For example, the oyster farming fisheries on the coast of Anping District in Tainan use large quantities of polystyrene.
+After the oyster harvesting season in June and July, you may see polystyrene debris scattered all along the coast.

 #049